Rising Above the Noise

 I left college with almost 100k in loans, so switching careers before a quarter of that was paid off felt reckless.

 But I’ve learned a few things these last few years…

 Believe me when I say I never thought I’d be the guy evangelizing about how much investing in yourself can do.
 Call it ‘self-help’ or whatever you want; it doesn’t matter to me what the label is.

 I was becoming faced with the truth that I was working toward a future and a life that I did not want.
 I knew that this feeling wasn’t just going to go away, either.

 And even though I didn’t have the confidence or the knowledge to do anything about it right then, I absorbed enough information to realize that I was in control of my future.

-This then forced me to confront on what I was focusing my attention on.
-Learning not to focus on things that are out of my control was an important lesson I got in self-awareness.
+This realization then forced me to confront what I was focusing my attention on.
+Learning not to focus on things that are out of my control was an essential lesson in self-awareness.
 It freed up my mind to think about what I could make possible for myself.

 My focus was my reality.
 When I went down dark rabbit holes, I became a dark person.
 When I hung around people who wanted to sit around all day, I did that too.

 By surrounding myself with thoughts and people that would challenge me, I would be better off.